 Constructor.
 We typically do not need string constructors in programs.
 But they can be useful in specific situations.
 And with Copy, we duplicate string data.String ConstructorCopyCopyTo

 Format.
 Strings are used to format data types.
 There are many other formatting patterns and adjustments we can make to these substitution markers.string.FormatDateTime FormatToString

 Parse, TryParse.
 These transform strings into other types.
 Many parsing routines are built-in.
 Usually it is a bad idea to create our own if one already exists.TryParseDateTime.ParseEnum.Parseint.Parseint.TryParseHex Format

 Lower, upper.
 Sometimes a string may be in ALL CAPS.
 With simple methods, we can transform the casing of strings.
 The ToLower method changes all uppercase letters to lowercase ones.ToUpperToLowerToLowerInvariantUppercase First LettersToTitleCaseTextInfoIsUpper, IsLower

 Trim.
 This modifies space and newline characters in string data.
 Strings sometimes contain characters at their starts or ends that we do not want.TrimTrimEndTrimStart

 Pad strings.
 Trimming a string removes extra characters on either end.
-Padding a string instead adds extra characters.
+Padding instead adds extra characters.
 With padding, we create columns of text.
 We can justify text.PadLeftPadRight

 Newlines, whitespace.
 Strings often contain newline or whitespace.
 We often need to check for these values.
 We use methods like IsNullOrWhitespace.Environment.NewLineIsNullOrWhitespaceWhitespaceLine Count